 Some other Victorian Oddities

-As if all the rules and symbolism isn’t foreign enough to contemporary writers, there were other social aspects related to letter writing we would find odd today.
+If all the rules and symbolism aren’t foreign enough to modern writers, there were other social aspects related to letter writing that seem odd today.

-- The placement of a stamp as well as whether it was right-side-up, upside-down or sidewise gave clues to a person’s true feelings and could even answer a yes-no question.
+- The placement of a stamp as well as whether it was right-side-up, upside-down or sideways gave clues to a person’s true feelings and could even answer a yes-no question.

 - A shy man could propose to his beloved via letter.